 Maria : A Journal of Marian Studies

-Maria: A Journal of Marian Studies is an on-line, open access journal, to be published six-monthly from July 2021.
-It will be peer-reviewed by an expert editorial board and submissions are expected to meet the standards of an academic journal.
+Maria: A Journal of Marian Studies is an on-line, open access journal, published since July 2021.
+It is peer-reviewed by an expert editorial board and submissions are expected to meet the standards of an academic journal.

 scholars of all religious traditions and none.